aditya-nisal/DSA/Blind_75/Notes.md

 4) GROUP ANAGRAMS:
 Create a hash table with keys as string and value as vector of string.
 For each item, sort it and make it as key and pushback unsorted item.
 A single key will have multiple objs in value of vector.
 Later, access the second of the map and append in a vec of vectors.

+5) TOP K FREQUENT ELEMENTS:
+Create hash table <int, int> to store element as key and i++ as value.
+In new vector, using freq as indices, pushback hash table.first elements.
+Looping over, when size = k, stop and return the new resultant vector.